2sic/app-mobius-forms/README.md

 The app is built with the [pattern **Don't be DAFT**][daft] (DAFT = Densely Abstract Features for Techies), aka the **Anti-Abstraction** pattern.
 So customizing it is mostly done using common technologies like HTML and if necessary, jQuery and C#.

 ## Quick Intro To The Mobius Forms App for DNN
 A [DNN App][2sxc] is like a DNN module, just way better :).
-Since this is a 2sxc-app, you can customize it to be anything you want!
+Since this is an open-code/open-source 2sxc-app, you can customize it to be anything you want!
 This list just shows what it already does, so you know what you get out-of-the-first-box.

+1. Pre-Built Forms for use or learning
     1. Basic contact form with _Subject, Message, Name, E-Mail_
+    1. A support-request form with a dropdown-example
 1. **AJAX**, so no page reloads for validation, sending or messages
 1. **Recaptcha** (optional) validation on client and server
-2. data is saved, together with the _Timestamp_ and _SenderIP_
+2. data is saved, together with the _Timestamp_, _SenderIP_, optionaly generated _Title_ or even raw JSON-data
 3. sends [various e-mails][cust-mail], which are **razor-templateable** and has **Reply-To** and **CC** options
 4. **multi-language** labels and messages, already translated into English and German/Deutsch
 6. field validation uses [html5 and jQueryValidation][jqval] and works with multiple forms on the same page